Przejdź do treści głównej

 💡 Want to Automate This?

-This framework works, but requires 4-6 hours of data collection and calculations.
-That's exactly why I'm building an interactive online calculator that does it for you in 15 minutes:
+This framework works, but it takes 4-6 hours of data collection and number crunching.
+That is why I'm building an interactive online calculator that does the same thing in 15 minutes:

 • • You enter your metrics (team size, costs, metrics)